Selling or Buying of Children – 18 U.S.C. § 2551A

 In order for federal law enforcement authorities to have jurisdiction to investigate and prosecute these crimes, they must have an inter-state impact.

 Thus, subsection (c) specifies various scenarios where buying and selling of children could cross state lines, like using a computer or by mail across state lines, or physical transportation of the minor across a state border.
+18 U.S. Code 2245 defines the crimes of sexual abuse resulting in death.
 Transportation of minors is defined under Title 18 U.S. Code 2423.

 Federal Criminal Defense Lawyer